 There being no other business before the Board, at 12:22 pm Dr. Paul Herscu moved to adjourn the June 26, 2022 meeting, which Dr. Migliore seconded.
 The vote carried unanimously by roll call vote as follows: Paul Herscu: yes; Mattia Migliore: yes; Christina Bain: yes.
 Absent: Anne Frances Hardy

-The next meeting of the Board of Registration in Naturopathy is scheduled for Tuesday September 27, 2022 at 1:00 p.m.
+The next meeting of the Board of Registration in Naturopathy is scheduled for Tuesday, September 27, 2022 at 1:00pm.

 Respectfully Submitted,